-The editors of Midwest Living magazine have chosen their nine favorite restaurants in The Bend, and we have the breakdown of the vast variety of eateries right here for you… So pull up a chair and have a bite (or two) to eat along the South Bend Foodie Trail.
+The editors of Midwest Living magazine have chosen their favorite restaurants in The Bend, and we have the breakdown of the vast variety of eateries right here for you… So pull up a chair and have a bite (or two) to eat along the South Bend Foodie Trail.

-This farm-fresh, swanky restaurant is a popular spot for business lunches and after work drinks.
+This farm-fresh, swanky restaurant is a popular spot for business lunches and after-work drinks.
 Located in downtown South Bend in a historic building, which served as a bank at one time, Café Navarre offers the perfect balance of old world charm and modern flavors and plating.
 Bite into classic dishes, such as roast chicken and filet mignon, and be sure to try the market oysters and crispy pork belly.

 Farm-to-table takes on a whole new meaning at this local establishment.
 The owner also runs a bison farm which supplies the restaurant with meats, as well as fresh eggs from free range chickens.
 The menu is vast and chalkboard specials feature seasonal ingredients sourced from local farms and orchards.
 Don’t miss your chance to order the meat-and-veggie Sword of John Adams, an actual sword piercing hunks of rotisserie chicken, ribeye, and house-made bratwurst.

 This true Celtic Public House can be found in downtown South Bend, and is popular among locals and Irish™ fans alike.
-A cozy fire, worn couches and tables, and nightly live music make this restaurant as welcoming as your own living room.
+A cozy fire, worn couche sand tables, and nightly live music make this restaurant as welcoming as your own living room.
 Did we mention the food is as authentic as the atmosphere?
 Fish and chips, shepherd’s pie, and bangers and mash are just some of the classic Irish entrees on the menu.